• Skip to content

 The best way to help employees and managers understand a fraud policy is to conduct formal training on the policy.

-Update the policy annually and incorporated policy training into the new employee orientation process.
+Update the policy annually and incorporate policy training into the new employee orientation process.

 Helping employees understand the organization’s commitment to protecting its assets is a great deterrent to possible fraudulent behavior.